This blog post was originally published on 09 January 2020.

-Creative iMedia is a popular Cambridge Nationals course and we want to make sure you are getting all the support you need when submitting your moderation samples.
+Creative iMedia is one of our most popular Cambridge Nationals courses and we want to make sure you are getting all the support you need when submitting your moderation samples.

-This blog is applicable to Cambridge Nationals in Creative iMedia only.
-For a walk-through of the generic processes which apply to all Cambridge Nationals please take a look at our previous blog post or our admin overview.
+This blog is applicable to Cambridge Nationals in Creative iMedia only, however further information on other subjects is available on our website.
+For a walk-through of the generic processes which apply to all Cambridge Nationals please look at our administration page.

-Before we send you a sample request we need you to send us your marks.
+Before we send you a sample request we need you to send us your marks for the moderated units.
 When you submit your marks don’t forget to keep a copy for your records.
 You must submit your marks (either through Interchange or in an EDI file sent via A2C) by the relevant series deadline below:

 Once we receive your marks we'll then request the moderation sample.
 Exams officers will receive an email telling you which work will be sampled as part of the moderation – all samples should be submitted within three days of receiving the sample request.